fatihbilgin1/sumenlerotomasyon-business-site/README.md

 # sumenlerotomasyon-business-site
-Sumenlerotomasyon - A simple, user-friendly website for showcasing products and services.
-Includes a homepage, product and service sections, and contact information with social media links.
-Built with basic HTML and CSS for a minimal, functional web presence.
+Sumenlerotomasyon - A simple, user-friendly website template for showcasing products and services.
+This project includes a homepage, sections for products and services, and contact information with social media links.
+Built with basic HTML and CSS, this site offers a straightforward solution for small businesses or personal portfolios looking for a minimal, functional web presence.